Joystream/helpdesk/roles/validators/README.md

 ## Offline
 The most likely reason a Validator will get slashed is for going offline without first [stopping](#stop-validating) gracefully.

-If `n` Validators go offline, there will be an two "events" at the end of that `session`:
+If `n` Validators go offline, there will be a two "events" at the end of that `session`:
 1. `imOnline:SomeOffline`
 2. `offences.Offence`

 ### Offline Example
 Suppose we have two Validators offline, - `v_0` and `v_1`. `v_1` has one nominator `n_1` (all `accountId`/address of their "stash"):
-By selecting the block the event occured in the [explorer](https://testnet.joystream.org/#/explorer), it will appear like so:
+By selecting the block the event occurred in the [explorer](https://testnet.joystream.org/#/explorer), it will appear like so:

 **1** `imOnline:SomeOffline`:
 ```